-(This is the Learning Episode 4 for Shane Doyle’s teaching unit, “Traditional Native Games Along the Lewis and Clark Trail.”)
+(This is the Lesson Plan 4 for Shane Doyle’s curricular unit, “Traditional Native Games Along the Lewis and Clark Trail.”)

 Lesson Topic: Native American Olympians and Champions